pmartinolli/academicTTRPG/README.md

 ## Zotero +json +GitHub

 - Fork or copy this repository.
-- Change the files :
+- Change the file :
   - pm.png
+- Change the content of the files :
   - index.html
   - textsInterface.json.js
 - Export your references from Zotero in CSL JSON format.